raiden-network/spec/messaging.rst

 Fields
 ^^^^^^

-``WithdrawExpired`` is an :term:`onchain message`.
-This is the format in which it is packed to compute the ``signature``, and in which it could be forwarded to a contract.
+The table below specifies the format in which ``WithdrawExpired`` is packed to compute its signature.

 In addition to the signed fields listed below, the message has: